niess/pumas-docs/docs/docs/tutorials.md

     [examples/pumas/loader.c](https://github.com/niess/pumas/blob/master/examples/pumas/loader.c)
     provides an example of physics smart initialisation.
 The initialisation is done with [`pumas_physics_load`][API_2] if a binary dump is found.
-Otherwise the initialisation is done from a MDF, using [`pumas_physics_create`][API_1].
+Otherwise the initialisation is done from a MDF using [`pumas_physics_create`][API_1].
 In the later case, a binary dump is generated, with [`pumas_physics_dump`][API_3] in order to speed up further initialisations.